See how NOVA combines AI vision with cloud and data pipelines to simplify retail automation. Book a demo to see it in action.

 Standard AI develops computer vision software that analyzes existing security camera footage to generate in-store behavioral insights.
 Its platform, called VISION, focuses on measuring how shoppers engage with products, displays, and spaces in real time.

-It connects physical activity to measurable product engagement, store layout performance, and media ROI.
+The system calculates a proprietary Visual Engagement Score (VES) to quantify product attention and interaction.
 VES operates without facial recognition and can be deployed quickly as a software layer on top of current camera systems.

 9. VusionGroup